 There are many benefits for creating a large concentration of public housing in one area.
 International evidence suggests it is easier and cheaper to provide a wide range of services when those in need are located close together rather than spread across a range of suburbs.
 For Arlington this means the number of homes across the site has allowed Kāinga Ora to include a staff office on site.

-The University of Otago used Census data to examine the relationship between levels of public housing concentration and health outcomes.
+The UOO used Census data to examine the relationship between levels of public housing concentration and health outcomes.
 It found living in places which had a greater proportion of public housing customers resulted in small but beneficial outcomes for public housing customers five years later.

 International and local research also suggests that public housing tenants, and low-income earners more generally, benefit from living with others who share similar experiences.
 Conversely, poorer outcomes are more common when forced to compare themselves daily with better-off neighbours who may well stigmatise them because they live in public housing.